Phamie Gow: Early life and education

-Phamie left home at the age of 17 and soon after was one of the first 'Danny awards' winners in Glasgow's Celtic Connections festival which resulted in Phamie's second commission as a composer and wrote Lammermuir featuring the likes of Alasdair Fraser, Eric Rifler, Mairi Campbell etc. She also performed centre stage in the main hall at the Glasgow Royal Concert Hall opening for Seaumus Heaney and Liam O Flynn and used this opportunity to sing in public for the first time to a full auditorium.
-'Lammermuir'later became Phamie's second album which she licensed at that time to Greentrax from Wildfire Records and Publishing, of which she is now Director and owner.
-Twenty years later to the very day of the premiere, 'Lammermuir' was performed in its orchestral form with the Royal Scottish National Orchestra (RSNO) and soloists Mairi Campbell, Alasdair Fraser, Jarlath Henderson conducted by Teddy Abraham.
+Gow left home to study in Glasgow at the age of 17 and soon after was one of the first solo artists to win a 'Danny award' in Glasgow's Celtic Connections festival, which resulted in Gow's second commission as a composer and wrote Lammermuir, featuring Alasdair Fraser on fiddle, Eric Rigler on uilleann pipes, Mairi Campbell singing and other Celtic music acts.
+She also performed centre stage in the main auditorium at the Glasgow Royal Concert Hall opening for Seaumus Heaney and Liam O Flynn and used this opportunity to sing in public for the first time to a full house without any official training on her voice.
+Lammermuir later became Gow's second album which she licensed at that time from Wildfire Records and Publishing (Gow's publishing house) to Greentrax Ltd. Twenty years later, to the very day of the premiere, and in the same building at the Glasgow Royal Concert Hall (main auditorium) Gow performed Lammermuir once again, this time in its orchestrated version with the Royal Scottish National Orchestra (RSNO) featuring again soloists Mairi Campbell singing, Alasdair Fraser on fiddle, Jarlath Henderson on uilleann pipes and was conducted by America's Teddy Abrams.
+Gow was featured in this performance playing small harp, piano and singing.

+In the year 2000, due to ill health, Gow took a year out to not only to heal, but also ended up being busy scoring the music for a theatre production and performing publicly around Scotland.
+It was then that she wrote the music for A Winter's Tale directed by Hugh Hodgart, then also the director of the RSAMD (Royal Scots Dragoon Guards).